pdewacht/s2ptools/s2ppatch/README.md

 # S2PPATCH

 S2PPATCH can patch games to directly support the S2P.
-After patching, configure the game for FIXME.
+After patching, configure the game for MIDI output.

-Caveats:

-- Patching can break support for real sound cards (including unrelated cards).
-- Patched games might only work on the computer where the patch was done.
-This is because the patch hardcodes the parallel port I/O address, which might vary from computer to computer.
+This is an alternative to using the SoftMPU TSR.

-Pros compared to the SOFTMPU:
+Pros compared to the SoftMPU:

-- No need for 386 CPU
+- No need for a 386 CPU.
-- Can work with protected mode games
+- Can work with protected mode games.

 Cons:

-- Patches need to be written for each game by hand
+- Patches need to be written for each game by hand.
+This can be rather hard, so few games are supported.

-## Compressed EXEs

-DOS software often shipped with compressed EXEs.
-Such EXEs need to be unpacked before they can be patched.
-S2PPATCH will detect the more common compression schemes and warn about them ("This file might be compressed").
-If you see such a warning, you should try decompressing it and running S2PPATCH again.
-I recommend [Ben Castricum's UNP](http://unp.bencastricum.nl/) decompressor, it will handle pretty much all formats.

 ## Working games

-- Doom and other games using the same sound engine (Heretic, Hexen,
+- Doom and other games using the same sound engine: Heretic, Hexen,
-  Raptor: Call of the Shadows, etc.)
+  Raptor: Call of the Shadows, etc.

-- Games that use the Miles Audio Interface Library, both 16-bit and 32-bit.
+- Games that use the Miles Audio Interface Library (both 16-bit and 32-bit).

+- Some Sierra games.

+For Miles & Sierra games, the file to be patched is the MIDI driver.
+This file is usually named something like 'MT32' or 'MIDI'.

+## Caveats

+Patching will break support for regular MIDI output.

+Patched games might only work on the computer where the patch was done.
+This is because the patch hardcodes the parallel port I/O address, which might vary from computer to computer.

 ## Compilation